Our History, Our Vision

 He realized that many times when working with people in impoverished communities, the people themselves are seen as the problem or the cause of the problem.
 Not only are they the SOLUTION, but many times they are able to accomplish things well beyond our capabilities.
 Seth would go on to build an international network working with impoverished communities all over the world, working together to develop local leadership to change lives and communities.

 This work would continue after moving to Nicaragua in 2012 with the NICE Foundation.
 The next three years would be spent building a self-sustaining network of combat sports athletes through competitions spanning from Brazil to Canada.
 The Guerreros de la Paz network sees athletes to this day collaborating to build their sports to help create businesses, jobs, and opportunities across the Western Hemisphere.
 Here he would found the first locally led project out of Managua, Nicaragua, Alfa y Omega MMA, which is still run by former youth student, Steven Tercero and his cousin, Seyling Rivera.
-They currently have over 50 students between kids and adults and have won multiple national and international titles in MMA, Brazilian Jiu Jitsu, Sambo, and Wrestling.
+They currently have over 50 students between kids and adults and have won multiple national and international titles in MMA, Brazilian Jiu Jitsu, Sambo, Kickboxing, and Wrestling.

 In raising money for our trips, we worked with East St. Louis entrepreneur, James Pirtle, who has run an ice cream store there for over 40 years.
 Our kids began selling chips and snacks to fund their travels and studies.
 This would develop into our entrepreneur classes that now see our kids running 3 small businesses: healthy snacks, jewelry with imports from countries to which they have traveled, and urban agriculture with their own farmers’ market.
 This program would catch the attention of the St. Louis Federal reserve who would partner with us to get their financial literacy to two community centers in East St. Louis as well as Scott Credit Union to provide banking services to our budding entrepreneurs.

 Our partnerships have yielded high quality programs with low costs thanks to the many volunteers working with us around the world.
 We believe humanitarian work is most effective when it is most efficient.
-Costs go down when we seek out local partners and focus on developing leadership and human capital for the marginalized to find and manage the resources necessary to change their own communities.
+Costs go down as communities build up when we seek out local partners and focus on developing leadership and human capital for the marginalized to find and manage the resources necessary to change their own communities.
 Through international collaboration and empowerment of the impoverished, the world can change for the better.
 There is much to do, and many places to go.